ubeydeozdmr/turkiye-api/README.md

 - What kind of project structure should I create?
 - Should I prefer snake_case instead of camelCase? (like area_code instead of areaCode)
 - What kind of route structure should I use?
 (Should I use routes like "/provinces/34/districts/1852" instead of separate routes for provinces, districts, etc.?
-- Municipality support was not added to v1 because it would have been a bit complicated if I had added it.
 - What kind of connection should there be between Schemas?
 (How exactly can we position the municipalities when there is an order like provinces > districts > neighborhoods + villages)
 - fields property cannot set quadratic (or more nested) props, also sort property does not work for all fields.
 How can I find a solution to this?
 - Many more things I can't think of right now.